-The majority of Umbrella children come from rural backgrounds.
+The majority of the Umbrella children come from rural backgrounds.
 The ten-year civil war left many orphaned and families in impoverished conditions as their livelihoods were lost.
 They were forced from their villages out of fear of the fighting or forced conscription, fleeing to Kathmandu and often ending up in corrupt homes.
 Parents in isolated rural villages were easy prey for child traffickers who promised that their children would get a good education in a private school and have a better life.
 In reality, they were dumped in unregistered ‘orphanages’ where the children were malnourished, not attending school, forced into domestic servitude, neglected and often abused.
-Umbrella rescued them with a view to reintegrating them with their families and communities of origin.
-During this process, Umbrella are committed to providing them with safety, health and happiness in a nurturing home environment, thus operating high quality childcare homes.
+Umbrella rescued them with a view to reintegrating them with their families and communities of origin, and throughout this process we were committed to providing them with a safe and nurturing home environment, thus operating high quality childcare homes.
 Unfortunately, some of the children we originally rescued were orphans or their families have still not been able to be traced, so they grew up in our care until they finished school, before moving into our NSEP program.

 When the children were initially rescued and brought to our homes, they were in very poor condition – malnourished, dehydrated, suffering from skin infections and various ailments.
 Some were even suffering from more dangerous diseases including tapeworm, kidney problems, hepatitis and HIV.
 Umbrella has a health clinic (Paraplu) and employs a health assistant and doctor-on-call to give the children the medical attention they need.

-Child traffickers prey on vulnerable rural families, promising ‘the best education in Kathmandu’.
-We dispel the illusion that quality education can only be found in the capital by sending them to government schools similar to those available in their home districts.
-By offering the same opportunities their parents can provide, we encourage more families to take back their children.
+Child traffickers often prey on vulnerable rural families, promising ‘the best education in Kathmandu’.
+We dispel the illusion that quality education can only be found in the capital by only sending them to government schools similar to those available in their home districts.
+By offering the same opportunities their parents can provide, we have encouraged more families to take back their children.

 Education does not end when school is finished.
 Our Next Steps Education Programme (NSEP) provides them with the personal skills and further qualifications to become employable and responsible Nepali citizens.